AppIntro/AppIntro/README.md

 **NOTE:** It is advised that you only put one permission in the String array unless you want the app to ask for multiple permissions on the same slide.

 ## Example
-See example code here on Github.
+See example code here on GitHub.
 You can also see it live.
-Download [this app from Google Play.](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).
+Download [this app on Google Play](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).

 ## Real life examples
 Do you need inspiration?
 A lot of apps are using AppIntro out there: